joshmanderson/regridder/README.md

 export default SimpleLayout;
 ```

-Note that by default, a grid item will span one column and one row.

 ## ResponsiveLayout.js

 Creating a layout that is responsive to the screen width of a user's device can be achieved by simply providing arrays of values for relevant props in the Grid and/or GridItem components.
 In the following example, we specify that the number of columns, the row height and the width/height of various grid items should vary respective to the default breakpoints (`['40em', '52em', '64em']`).
+Note that you can also provide your own breakpoints to the `Grid` component, and you can use whichever unit of measurement you'd prefer.

 ```js
 import { Grid, GridItem } from 'regridder';